woctezuma/epic-games-achievements/README.md

 - `Max % for an achievement` is the highest unlock rate among all the achievements of the game,
 - `Total XP` is the total number of experience points (XP) provided by game achievements ; it is expected to be 1000 XP.

+### Discussion

+1) some games did not have achievements on release day, or had issues with the EOS overlay, so the number of players obtained via EOS should be considered as a lower-bound of the true number of players.

+2) the percentage of completionists is rounded by Epic using one significant figure, so our estimate of the number of players via Platinum stats should be used with caution.

+3) the total XP is not equal to 1000 XP for Alan Wake Remastered due to the exceptional addition of DLC achievements, for a total of 67 achievements (1500 XP) for the whole package, versus 50 achievements (1000 XP) for the base game.

+4) there are bugs.
+For instance, Aeon Must Die has a negative number of completionists.
+There are also cases for which achievements are planned, being implemented, or the studio tried but gave up, which leads to weird situations.

 ## References